Quick overview of what you’ll learn from this blog post:

 What is Low Dose Naltrexone (LDN)?

-Naltrexone is an opiate antagonist approved by the FDA for the treatment of addictions to opioids and alcohol.
+Naltrexone is FDA approved for the treatment of certain addictions.
 The typical Naltrexone dosage for patients suffering from addiction is 50mg/day.

 At significantly lower doses (around 5mg/day), Low Dose Naltrexone has been used with plenty of anecdotal success for various types of conditions including HIV/AIDS, Parkinson’s disease, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), Lyme disease, multiple sclerosis (MS) and other autoimmune diseases.